You may have heard about them in the news, but have you ever wondered what is a COBRA meeting and why the government attends them?

 Immediate action can often occur following a COBRA meeting.
 For example, in March 2020 after a COBRA meeting on coronavirus Boris Johnson announced the UK was to go into lockdown with pubs, restaurants and schools closed due to covid.
 Plus adults being asked to work from home.

-As for international matters, a COBRA meeting was held after the 9/11 attacks took place in 2001.
-The government of the time decided to immediately close the UK’s airspace to prevent a terror threat.
+As for international matters, a COBRA meeting was called in February 2022 by then-PM Boris Johnson in wake of Russia invading Ukraine.
+A similar one was held after the 9/11 attacks took place in 2001.
+The government of the time decided to immediately close the UK's airspace to prevent a terror threat.

 What does COBRA stand for?